haren2312/kubernetes-course/README.md

-# Docker and Kubernetes For Beginners: From Zero to Hero
+# The Complete Docker and Kubernetes Course: From Zero to Hero

 This repository is part of my Docker and Kubernetes full course!
 Check right below for the link with a great discount